HerrLeise/GB-Studio-Plugins/Builds/HL_Enhanced_Visual_Dialogues/plugins/HL_Enhanced_Visual_Dialogues/readme.md

 **Build, run, tested on GB-Studio 2.0b5**

 **Limitations**
-You cannot display 2 Dialogue Actors at the same time, due to Frame and Actor restrictions in GB-Studio 2.0b5
+You cannot display 2 Dialogue Actors on a Screen, due to Frame and Actor restrictions in GB-Studio 2.0b5